 Kelp is a seaweed that comes from cold water areas like Iceland or Norway and is usually dried to a green powdered supplement.

-Kelp is a rich source of vitamins including B-12 and C, as well as minerals like calcium, magnesium, potassium, phosphorous and 17 amino acids.
+Kelp is a rich source of vitamins, as well as minerals like calcium, magnesium, potassium, phosphorous and 17 amino acids.
 Kelp also contains abundant trace minerals.

 Kelp benefits skin and coat health, increases circulation, promotes healthy teeth and gums and supports the immune system.
 It can ease arthritis pain and inflammation.
 Kelp is high in iodine, which means it can also support thyroid health and balance your dog’s glandular functions.
 (If your dog is taking thyroid drugs, you may need to ask your vet to monitor his thyroid levels and adjust medication if necessary.)

 Kelp contains sodium alginate that’s said to help rid the body of heavy metals and radioactive elements.